rainydio/wallet23/README.md

 ### Changing the keys

 Contract handles a single internal operation to change one key at a time.
 The source address has to be contract itself.
-So in order to change key otherwise ordinary request to send message to contract itself needs to pass confirmation checks.
+So in order to change key otherwise ordinary request containing outbound message to contract itself needs to pass confirmation checks.

 ## Technicalities

-Contract is small and written in ASM.
-Each TVM instruction in external message handler was chosen to reduce gas usage.
+Contract is written in ASM and attempts to be as efficient as possible.

-### Wallet constructor
+### Constructor envelope

-Unlike _standard_ wallet it doesn't use subwallet_id variable stored in state.
-Instead there is additional nonce parameter during creation that is used to randomize wallet address.
-It can be tweaked to choose preferred address (containing only alphanumeric characters) and also allows to use two wallets with same set of keys.
-It is added to stateinit constructor code which is separate ASM contract that is replaced by actual contract body right after:
+Contract code does not contain special initialization checks (if seqno is zero).
+To build stateinit contract code should be wrapped into constructor envelope that immediately replaces itself with actual contract code.

 ```
+0 constant nonce

+<{
+  SETCP0 ACCEPT
+  nonce INT
-<{ SETCP0 ACCEPT nonce INT "code.fif" include PUSHREF SETCODE }>c
+  "code.fif" include PUSHREF SETCODE
+}>c
 ```

-This way contract code doesn't need to include any special checks for first message (if seqno is zero).
-Also nonce is dropped, it isn't used by contract itself, and is not required to be included into external message.
+Additional nonce constant can be tweaked to choose preferred address (containing only alphanumeric characters).
+Similarly to subwallet_id used by standard wallet, nonce also allows to operate two wallets with same set of keys.
+But nonce isn't included into external message.

 ### Signing contract address